tonghuikang/blog/_posts/2030-03-23-how-to-actually-learn-from-data.md

 layout: post
 title: We should scale eval
 ---
+If you use your pretraining data

-Pretraining should not be just about traing
+Pretraining should not be just about training the model to predict the next in the pretraining dataset.